Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 In this paper, we study finite type invariants of nullhomologous knots in an oriented closed 3-manifold $M$.
-As an analogoue of finite type invariants of knots in $S^3$ defined by null-claspers (Garoufalidis--Rozansky \cite{GR}), we introduce a descending filtration $\calK_1(M)\supset \calK_2(M)\supset \cdots $ of the space of isotopy classes of nullhomologous knots in $M$ by using surgeries on certain claspers with nullhomologous leaves.
-In the case $H_1(M)=\Z$ and $M$ is fibered over $S^1$, we show that the natural surgery map from the space of $\Q[t^{\pm 1}]$-colored Jacobi diagrams on $S^1$ of degree $n$ to the graded quotient $\calK_n(M)/\calK_{n+1}(M)$ is injective for $n\leq 2$.
-The main idea is to construct a diagram-valued perturbative invariants of nullhomologous knots in a fibered 3-manifold $M$ in a similar method as \cite{Wa3}.
+As an analogoue of finite type invariants of knots in $S^3$ defined by null-claspers (Garoufalidis--Rozansky \cite{GR}), we introduce a descending filtration $\calK_0(M)\supset \calK_1(M)\supset \calK_2(M)\supset \cdots $ of the space of isotopy classes of nullhomologous knots in $M$ by using surgeries on certain claspers with nullhomologous leaves.
+In the case $H_1(M)=\Z$ and $M$ is fibered over $S^1$, we show that the natural surgery map from the space of $\Q[t^{\pm 1}]$-colored Jacobi diagrams on $S^1$ of degree $n$ to the graded quotient $\calK_n(M)/\calK_{n+1}(M)$ is injective for $n=1$.
+For $n=2$, we also have similar but weaker statement.
+The main idea is to construct a diagram-valued perturbative invariants of nullhomologous knots in a fibered 3-manifold $M$ by a method similar to \cite{Les2, Les3, Wa3}.

 We remark that finite type invariants of knots in general 3-manifolds have been developed in \cite{Ka, KL, Va2} by considering singular knots with double points.
-Although the definition of finite type invariants of \cite{Ka, KL, Va2} is different from that studied in this paper, it can be considered as a noncommutative refinement of ours.
+Although the definition of finite type invariants of \cite{Ka, KL, Va2} is different from that studied in this paper, it can be considered as a ``noncommutative'' refinement of ours.
 We also remark that in \cite{Ha}, Habiro studied finite type invariants of links in general 3-manifolds defined by using surgeries on graph claspers, which is different from that studied in this paper too.
 Although Habiro's definition of finite type invariant is natural from the point of view of clasper theory, we modify Habiro's definition for our purpose.
 Other relevant works can be found in \cite{Sch1, Sch2, Lie}.

-We define the perturbative invariant as the trace of the generating function of counts of certain graphs in $M$, which we call {\it AL-graphs}.
-The definition of our invariant is based on Lescop's works on equivariant perturbative invariants of knots and 3-manifolds \cite{Les2, Les3, Les4} and on the explicit propagator of ``AL-paths'' in $M$ given in \cite{Wa2} using parametrized Morse theory.
-Our construction can be considered an analogue of that of the configuration space integral invariant.
+We define the perturbative invariant as the trace of the generating function of counts of certain graphs in $M$, which we call {\it Z-graphs}.
+The definition of our invariant is based on Lescop's works on equivariant perturbative invariants of knots and 3-manifolds \cite{Les2, Les3, Les4} and on the explicit propagator of ``Z-paths'' in $M$ given in \cite{Wa2} using parametrized Morse theory.
+Our construction can be considered as an analogue of that of the configuration space integral invariant.
+Our knot invariant differs from Lescop's one in the presence of the Wilson loop in Jacobi diagrams, which is a simple distinguished cycle.